Undergraduate Advising FAQs

 All student schedules are unique based on a student’s individual circumstances.
 However, these sample plans provide an outline for what your course enrollment might most closely align.
 These sample plans and requirements are subject to change and may vary based on catalog year, placement tests, AP/CLEP credit, transfer work, summer school, etc. The official degree requirements are found in the University General Catalog, and all University of Arizona students should refer to their Academic Advisement Report through UAccess for their specific requirements for graduation.
 Students are encouraged to work with an Academic Advisor to develop an individual plan of study.

-All students who enter as Pre-Business students must go through a competitive and selective Professional Admissions process to gain entry to the upper-division professional majors.
-All students who enter as Pre-Economics students must go through a selective Advanced Standing process to gain entry to upper-division Economics courses.
+All students who enter as Foundational Business Management students must go through a competitive and selective Professional Admissions process to gain entry to the upper-division professional majors.

 Your UAccess Student Center homepage can describe what holds you may have on your account, typically listing them below the photo.
 This guide has screenshots to describe finding your holds.
 Click the “details” button and learn more about resolving your hold(s).